By Sarah Alexander

 Parents are not told about the motivation behind this new policy.
 The policy is not really about making ECE more affordable to families, though it is advertised as such and it certainly will at least, temporarily reduce the costs quite substantially for parents of 3 & 4 year olds.
 The policy is being brought in to make early childhood services more homogeneous in funding, hours of operation and quality.
-It will mean many more teachers will need to be employed to cover the higher ratios necessary in services will all-day licenses.
-Workforce growth and increased demand for teachers is highly desirable from the perspectives of the teachers union and teacher education institutions.

 It seems even with the introduction of the Free ECE policy some kindergartens, at least, continue to struggle to pay for basics.
 For example, in early Sept 2007 a kindergarten in the Wellington Region Free Kindergarten Association held a display at a shopping mall of children's paintings with a listing of children's full names alongside which their parents and shoppers could write a bid, with the minimum bid being set at $10.00 for each child's work.
 The kindergarten needed money to purchase a replacement water play structure for the children's play.

 Playcentre Federation President, Marion Pilkington, notes that "in advertising the Free ECE policy the government has equated quality with teacher-led services.
 By doing so it ignores Playcentre, an innovative, high quality form of early childhood education indigenous to New Zealand which provides education for parents as well as children ...
 Having parents and children learn together produces a quality environment that research has shown has very positive outcomes - for both the parent and the children ... [parents bring] a wide range of experience and qualifications to their teaching". (press release 24 August 2007).